Course Catalog

 5 units

 Discusses the characteristics of settler colonialism and the politics of comparison in the study of global settler colonialism.
 Looks at settler colonial state practice across multiple different sites, including Santa Cruz, as students craft their own research projects.
-(Formerly offered as Decoloniality, Feminism, and Science Studies.)
-(Also offered as Critical Race & Ethnic Studies 190L.
+(Formerly offered as FMST 194L, Comparative Settler Colonial Studies.) .
+(Also offered as History 190C.
 Students cannot receive credit for both courses.)
 Prerequisite(s): FMST 1 and FMST 100; satisfaction of the Entry Level Writing and Composition requirements.
 Enrollment is restricted to senior feminist studies majors.
 Enrollment limited to 20.

 FMST 194M